All About Our Mission & History

 Who manages the market today?

 By 1995, the original group decided it was time to transfer market management to a local nonprofit organization.
-Several nonprofits were interviewed for the role and among the selection was Belgrade’s Career Transitions (CT) – a nonprofit organization which provides career counseling, education, training and mentoring to help individuals and families become self-sufficient.
-The GVFM prides itself in acting as a starting point for many beginning businesses and through this link between CT and the GVFM, the market can stay true to its mission in supporting individuals who hope to find economic sustainment through self-owned business.
+Several nonprofits were interviewed for the role and among the selection was Belgrade’s Career Transitions (CT), a local non-profit which provides career coaching, education, training, cash assistance and several resources to help individuals and families overcome their barriers to self-sufficiency.
+The GVFM really prides itself in acting as a safe place and a starting point for many businesses, so through this link between CT and the GVFM, we can fulfill our collaborative mission to help individuals and families find self-sustainment through home-based business.